• COURCHEVEL GOLF CLUB • THE FLORA OF THE COURSE •

 Golf Club de Courchevel | ©Golf Club de Courchevel, Campanule

-Its name comes from the Latin Camapana “small bell”, of light blue color.
+Its name would come from the Latin Camapana “little bell”, light blue color.

 • THE MILK THISTLE •